mazurowski-lab/intrinsic-properties/README.md

 ## Reproducing Paper Results

-### Dataset Setup
+### Step 1: Dataset Setup
-**Natural image datasets:** the natural image datasets used in our paper and code (ImageNet, CIFAR-10, SVHN and MNIST) are just the [torchvision Datasets](https://pytorch.org/vision/0.16/datasets.html).
+- **Natural image datasets:** the natural image datasets used in our paper and code (ImageNet, CIFAR-10, SVHN and MNIST) are just the [torchvision Datasets](https://pytorch.org/vision/0.16/datasets.html).

-**Medical image datasets:** The medical image datasets are a bit more complicated to install, but step-by-step instructions can be found in step (1) of [the tutorial for our previous paper](https://github.com/mazurowski-lab/radiologyintrinsicmanifolds/blob/main/reproducibility_tutorial.md).
+- **Medical image datasets:** The medical image datasets are a bit more complicated to install, but step-by-step instructions can be found in step (1) of [the tutorial for our previous paper](https://github.com/mazurowski-lab/radiologyintrinsicmanifolds/blob/main/reproducibility_tutorial.md).

+### Step 2: Code Usage

 We provide all code used to reproduce the experiments in our paper:
 1. `train.py`: run to train multiple models on the different datasets.